 On January 22, 2018, Vermont became the first state to legalize adult use marijuana through legislation rather than a ballot measure.
 Governor Phil Scott signed H. 511, which legalized recreational consumption, possession and home cultivation of cannabis starting July 1, 2018.
-The move progressed the state's liberal approach, which passed medicinal marijuana use in 2004 under act 135, An Act Relating to Marijuana Use by Persons with Severe Illness.
+The state's passed medicinal marijuana use in 2004 under act 135, An Act Relating to Marijuana Use by Persons with Severe Illness.

 Adults 21 years old and older are allowed to possess up to one ounce of marijuana.
-Medicinal marijuana patients will continue to operate under its ruling, separate from H. 511.
-These patients are allowed to possess up to two ounces of usable cannabis.
+Medicinal marijuana patients are allowed to possess up to two ounces of usable cannabis.

 Commercial sales of adult-use cannabis have not yet begun in the state, however medical dispensaries are open.
-In this case, medical patients can purchase what amounts to two ounces of marijuana products.
+In this case, medical patients can purchase up to two ounces of marijuana products.
 Where to Buy